 B. Annual Meeting

-The Annual Meeting will be held on the same date and in the same place as the November regular meeting.
+The Annual Meeting will be held in the last quarter of the year on the same date and in the same place as a regular meeting.
+The date of the meeting will be announced by the officers after the annual show schedule is finalized.
 The purposes of the annual meeting shall be to:

 1. Elect officers for the forthcoming calendar year.

 3. Hear a Treasurer’s report on the financial affairs of the SCWA.

 4. Conduct any other business that may arise.

 5. Approve any change in the annual dues for the subsequent calendar year.

 A special meeting for any purpose may be called by the Chairperson, by the Vice-Chairperson in the Chairperson’s absence, by a majority of the officers or by 20 members in good standing.

 Regular meetings of the officers shall be held at such times and places as may be designated by resolution of the officers for the purpose of conducting business on the authority assigned by these bylaws.
 All officers' meeting dates and times shall be posted on the SCWA website and members shall be notified of such meetings at least 48 hours in advance.